Plan Your Trip

 Evening: Since dinner is already taken care of, you’re free to explore other pursuits.
 Why not cap off the evening with a concert?
 For classical fans, check out what the Chattanooga Symphony & Opera has to offer.
 If you happen to fall within their season, you can be soothed by the arrangements of Tchaikovsky or Dvorak while surrounded by the gold-leafed arches of the historic Tivoli Theatre.
 The Loge are the best seats in the house (typically $81) but if they’re sold out opt for Center Orchestra or Lower Balcony.

 If you’re looking for a more casual performance, check out one of Chattanooga’s many other concert venues.
-Songbirds South Stage hosts mostly standing room shows ranging from blues to country to rock.
-Songbirds North Stage is a bit more intimate, usually seating around 200 and where guests are surrounded by vintage instruments.
-Or try the new Walker Theatre, a smaller space within Soldiers and Sailors Memorial Auditorium.
+Try the new Walker Theatre, a smaller space within Soldiers and Sailors Memorial Auditorium or head over to the Southside to catch a show at The Signal.

 If concerts aren’t your thing, then a trip to the ballpark might suit your fancy.
 Chattanooga’s Minor League team, the Lookouts offer America’s favorite pastime in a relaxed setting.
 This local ballpark keeps you close to the action, and seats are a bargain at $5-9.
 Of course, if you’re really looking to elevate the experience, rent a skybox for air-conditioning, theater-style seats, a wait staff and an outdoor patio overlooking the field.
 Call 423-267-2208 for a reservation.
 Prices start at $300 for a 14-person box.